(1) MINIMUM BENEFITS.Managed care plans shall cover, at a minimum, the following services:

 (a) Provide information to each enrollee on the importance of and procedure for selecting a primary care provider, and thereafter automatically assign to a primary care provider any enrollee who fails to choose a primary care provider.

-(b) If the enrollee was not a Medicaid recipient before enrollment in the plan, assist the enrollee in scheduling an appointment with the primary care provider.
-If possible the appointment should be made within 30 days after enrollment in the plan.
+(b) If the enrollee was not a Medicaid recipient before enrollment in the plan, assist the enrollee in scheduling an initial appointment with the primary care provider.
+If possible, such enrollee’s initial appointment should be made within 30 days after enrollment in the plan.
+If an initial appointment is not made within such 30-day period, the plan must continue assisting the enrollee to schedule an initial appointment and must report the delay and the reason for the delay to the agency.
+The plan shall seek to ensure that such an enrollee has at least one appointment annually with his or her primary care provider.

 (c) Report to the agency the number of enrollees assigned to each primary care provider within the plan’s network.